Welcome to St. Michael’s!

 About St. Michael’s

 Our services follow the Book of Common Prayer.
-Its prayers and rites have ancient roots, connecting us with the faith and worship of Christians through the ages, and giving us a pattern to “worship the Lord in the beauty of holiness.”
+Its liturgies have ancient roots, connecting us with the faith and worship of Christians through the ages, and giving us a pattern to “worship the Lord in the beauty of holiness.”

 Worshippers tend to dress casually.
 Children are welcome—a certain degree of ‘kid noise’ is usual.
 All baptized Christians are invited to partake of the sacrament, including children, at parents’ discretion.